 The Office of the Vice Chancellor for Administration launched a partnership with Vanderbilt Student Government to gather feedback and engage student voices in the land use planning process.
 The Vanderbilt Student Government Land Use Task Force was created after Ariana Fowler, Student Body President, and Taylor Gutierrez, Executive Vice President, met with Vice Chancellor Kopstain in September 2016.
 The project was spearheaded by Gutierrez, who gathered feedback through drop-in hours, group meetings and focus groups.
 Gutierrez presented his preliminary findings to Pelli Clarke Pelli Architects as a part of this process.
-The collaboration culminated in the creation of the VSG FutureVU Proposal, endorsed by the student government on April 19, 2017, with over 45 recommendations for the university to consider, many of which are integrated into FutureVU.
+The collaboration culminated in the creation of the VSG FutureVU Proposal, endorsed by the student government on April 19, 2017, with over 45 recommendations for the university to consider, many of which are integrated into the FutureVU Land Use Plan.

-In the fall of 2017, VSG has continued to serve as a source of student representation on various matters related to FutureVU.
+VSG has continued to serve as a source of student representation on various matters related to FutureVU.
 VSG’s representatives have been pivotal in ensuring student’s voices are heard.
 Members from different areas of VSG - Cabinet, Senate, and Committees - are actively addressing issues and themes presented in FutureVU via participation in several working groups.
 Currently, students from all branches of student government are present in the following working groups:

 Rideshare Working Group